n01482964/VeteranAnalyticsSystem/README.md

 ## Local Setup

-1. In your user secrets, you will need the Ragic Api Key
+1. You will need the following in your user secrets
     ```
     {
-      "RagicAPIKey": "[YourApiKey]"
+      "RagicAPIKey": "[ApiKey]",
+      "SendGridKey": "[ApiKey]",
+      "FromEmail":  "[FromEmail]"
     }
     ```
 1. Publish the database to your local sql server instance.
 The default database name is `VeteranAnalytics`